-Life insurance can help your family cover final expenses, funeral costs, education fees, loss of income or any other financial need.
+Life insurance can help your loved ones cover final expenses, funeral costs, education fees, loss of income, or any other financial need in the event of your death.
 For many, this kind of financial security is a critical part of financial planning.

 Our Top Picks for Best Life Insurance Companies